pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-5292.md

 <!-- "What is new with MAAS" -->

-Here you will find release notes for:
+Here you will find the release notes for:

 - [The current version of MAAS](#heading--current-maas-release-notes)
 - [Other MAAS versions](#heading--other-maas-versions)